-- 34. In addition to those CCAMLR conservation measures that are applied in this fishery, various national conservation and fisheries enforcement measures are applicable, such as: - annual catch limit and limitation on the number of longline vessels allowed to operate in the fishery (seven) - allocation of fishing effort permitting not more than two longliners simultaneously per 0.5° latitude \times 1° longitude rectangle - obligatory vessel logbooks - one French observer on board each licensed vessel - minimum fishing depth limit of 500 m - minimum legal size limit for D. eleginoides of 60 cm - mitigation measures for the reduction of seabird mortality - a single catch landings site at Réunion Island
+34. In addition to those CCAMLR conservation measures that are applied in this fishery, various national conservation and fisheries enforcement measures are applicable, such as:

-- unless retained for commercial processing, all skates are to be released alive - mandatory port inspection. - 35.
-The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are: - (i) WG-FSA-14 agreed that model CR2.1 with fixed year-class strength as described in WG-FSA-14/36 Rev. 1 could be used to provide management advice for 2015.
-Although a maximum catch limit was not calculated, the current catch limit of 700 tonnes, plus specifying an additional 60 tonnes of orca depredation, satisfied the CCAMLR decision rules - (ii) no new information was available on the state of fish stocks in Subarea 58.6 outside areas of national jurisdiction.
-The Working Group therefore recommended that the prohibition of directed fishing for D. eleginoides, described in CM 32-02, remain in force in 2015 - (iii) biological parameters for D. eleginoides in Subarea 58.6 (French EEZ) are to be estimated to improve the stock assessment for this area - (iv) France is to continue its tagging program in Subarea 58.6 - (v) zones of specific high by-catch should also be avoided - (vi) monitoring of two boats responsible for the majority of the bird by-catch, including the use of spatial closure, is recommended.
+- annual catch limit and limitation on the number of longline vessels allowed to operate in the fishery (seven) - allocation of fishing effort permitting not more than two longliners simultaneously per 0.5° latitude × 1° longitude rectangle - obligatory vessel logbooks - one French observer on board each licensed vessel - minimum fishing depth limit of 500 m - minimum legal size limit for D. eleginoides of 60 cm - mitigation measures for the reduction of bird mortality - a single catch landings site at Réunion Island - unless retained for commercial processing, all skates are to be released alive - mandatory port inspection. - 35.
+The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are: - (i) WG-FSA-15 agreed that model R1 with fixed YCS, as described in WG-FSA-15/69, could be used to provide management advice for the fishery in the French EEZ in Subarea 58.6 for 2016.
+The Working Group noted that a catch limit of 1 780 tonnes would satisfy the CCAMLR decision rules.
+It noted that France had set a catch limit of 1 000 tonnes for 2016 - (ii) no new information was available on the state of fish stocks in Subarea 58.6 outside areas of national jurisdiction.
+The Working Group therefore recommended that the prohibition of directed fishing for D. eleginoides, described in CM 32-02, remain in force in 2016 - (iii) further work on growth estimation and other biological parameters for D. eleginoides in Subarea 58.6 (French EEZ) are to be estimated to improve the stock assessment for this area - (iv) France is to continue its tagging program in Subarea 58.6 - (v) zones of specific high by-catch should also be avoided - (vi) monitoring of two boats responsible for the majority of the bird by-catch, including the use of spatial closure, is recommended.